Mahindra & Mahindra

-Mahindra & Mahindra is an Indian automobile manufacturing company headquartered in Mumbai, Maharashtra, India.
+Mahindra Automotive is an Indian automobile manufacturing company headquartered in Mumbai.
 It was established in 1945 as Mahindra & Mohammed and later renamed Mahindra & Mahindra.
-Part of the Mahindra Group, M&M is one of the largest SUV manufacturers by production in India and the Mahindra Tractors subsidiary is the largest manufacturer of tractors in the world by volume.
-It was ranked 17th on a list of top companies in India by Fortune India 500 in 2018.
-Its major competitors in the Indian vehicular market include Maruti Suzuki India and Tata Motors.
-Dr. Anish Shah is the current CEO and Managing Director of Mahindra & Mahindra.
+Part of the Mahindra Group, Mahindra Automotive is one of the largest SUV manufacturers by production in India and the Mahindra Tractors subsidiary is the largest manufacturer of tractors in the world by volume.
+It was ranked 18th on a list of top companies in India by Fortune India 500 in 2025.
+Its major competitors in the Indian vehicular market include Maruti Suzuki and Tata Motors.
+Anish Shah is the current CEO and Managing Director of Mahindra Automotive.

 History

 Mahindra & Mahindra was founded as a steel trading company on 2 October 1945, in Ludhiana as Mahindra & Mohammed by brothers Kailash Chandra Mahindra and Jagdish Chandra Mahindra, along with Malik Ghulam Muhammad.
 Anand Mahindra, the present Chairman of Mahindra Group, is the grandson of Jagdish Chandra Mahindra.
 In 1948, Ghulam Mohammed decided to move to the newly formed Pakistan.The Mahindras were left with stationary and company stamp that said M&M. They did not have the financial resources to change the name.
 Since there were two Mahindra brothers in the business they decided to change the company name to Mahindra & Mahindra.